sven-hash/docs/versioned_docs/version-stable/tutorials/nym-simple-websocket-tutorial.md

 Continue to then do the following:

-1. Open your terminal in the 'User Client' folder you created (or by `cd`'ing to the directory), type and enter:
+1. Open your terminal in the `User Client` folder you created (or by `cd`'ing to the directory), type and enter:

     ```
     npm init